Sarah Worley-James, Senior Counsellor

 How I work

 My counselling is based on a Humanistic-Existential approach, recognising that each client needs to find their own meaning and path in life.
 I focus on helping you develop your self-awareness, to understand how you relate to yourself and the world around you.
-I work flexibly with the needs of the individual client, integrating appropriately from other approaches, principally, Solution Focused Brief Therapy, Cognitive-Behavioural Therapy, Psychodynamic, and Acceptance and Commitment Therapy.
+I work flexibly with the needs of the individual client, integrating appropriately from other approaches, principally, Solution Focused Brief Therapy, Cognitive-Behavioural Therapy, Psychodynamic approaches, and Acceptance and Commitment Therapy.
 In this way I work with you to identify your strengths, accept uncomfortable feelings and focus away from unhelpful thinking cycles.
-We will work together to utilise your inner resources, and help you develop more effective coping strategies as you find a positive path forward, based on your values and what is important to you.
+We will work together to identify and utilise your inner resources, helping you create and develop more effective coping strategies as you find a positive path forward, based on your values and what is important to you.

 I appreciate each client’s uniqueness, acknowledging and working with the diversity within our relationship and working to create a safe, trusting therapeutic space.
 I aim to create a non-judgemental, empathic and collaborative environment in which you are able to express yourself fully, as you reflect on and explore your issues.
 I never cease to admire the resilience, courage and strength individuals find to address and overcome their problems.